Mirantis/virtlet/docs/cri-tools.md

 ## critest running steps
 1. To be able to run virtlet compatible tests you need to fix following issues in cri-tools"
     1. Currently CRI-tools uses hardcoded "busybox" and "nginx" image names for tests.
-To be able to run compatible with virtlet tests you need to make changes following changes in cri-tools:
+So need to change them on cirros url.
-    1. Virtlet adds ids when creating to domain’s name + cri-tools also adds id and prefix, what leads to error on domain creation:
+    1. Virtlet adds ids to domain’s name and cri-tools also adds id and prefix, what leads to error on domain creation:

           > Monitor path /var/lib/libvirt/qemu/domain-ceb27ab2-385b-574b-54cc-90a9db9e92be-container-for-start-test-7916763f-5b2e-11e7-87bc-52540070019e/monitor.sock too big for destination'